divyasuneeth/LinuxConfig/README.md

 * From the Account menu on Amazon Lightsail, click on SSH keys tab and download the Default Private Key.
 * Move this private key file named LightsailDefaultPrivateKey-.pem into the local folder ~/.ssh and rename it LightsailKey.pem.
-* In your terminal, type: chmod 600 ~/.ssh/LightsailKey.pem.
+* In your terminal, type: ``chmod 600 ~/.ssh/LightsailKey.pem``.
-* To connect to the instance via the terminal: ssh -i ~/.ssh/LightsailKey.pem ubuntu@34.220.136.95, where 34.220.136.95 is the public IP address of the instance.
+* To connect to the instance via the terminal: ``ssh -i ~/.ssh/LightsailKey.pem ubuntu@34.220.136.95``, where 34.220.136.95 is the public IP address of the instance.

 # Secure your server.
 * Update all currently installed packages.